 The map to the left identifies where casualties involving speed occurred over the last five years.

 There are seven key areas where casualties are occurring in cluster groups over the past five years.
-Four of these areas are on state roads and three are on local roads.
-In addition, the majority of casualties occur on state roads which Council has no control over.
+Four of these areas are on state roads and one is on a local roads.